dandls/counterfactuals/README.md

 library(iml)
 ```

-First, we train the randomForest model to predict the `Species`.
-Note
+First, we train the randomForest model to predict the `Species`. <br>
-that we leave out one observation from the training data which is our
+Note that we leave out one observation from the training data which is
-`x_interest`.
+our `x_interest`.

 ``` r
 rf = randomForest(Species ~ ., data = iris[-150L, ])
 ```

 We then create an `iml::Predictor` object, that holds the model and the
-data.
+data for analyzing the model.

 ``` r
 predictor = Predictor$new(rf, type = "prob")
 ```

-Now we set up an object of the counterfactual explanations method we
+Now we set up an object of the counterfactual explanation method we want
-want to use.
-In this example, we use `WhatIf` and since we have a
+to use.
+Here we use `WhatIf` and since we have a classification task, we
-classification task we create an `WhatIfClassif` object.
+create an `WhatIfClassif` object.

 ``` r
 wi_classif = WhatIfClassif$new(predictor, n_counterfactuals = 5L)